 Neuroendocrine neoplasms are classified into NETs, NECs and MiNENs.
 NETs are graded 1-3 using the mitotic count and Ki-67 proliferation index.
 However, pure NETs are not considered within the scope of this dataset.
 Most NECs show marked cytological atypia, brisk mitotic activity, and are subclassified into small cell and large cell subtypes.
 NECs are considered high grade by definition.
 MiNEN are usually composed of a poorly differentiated NEC component and an adenocarcinoma component.
 If MiNEN is suspected on morphology, immunohistochemistry is required to confirm neuroendocrine differentiation, usually applying synaptophysin and chromogranin A as a minimum.
-Representation of the confirmation of p53 may be used to assess the presence of Barrett dysplasia in selected cases, though it is more useful in the endoscopic biopsy setting rather than for ER.
+Supplying 1-3 using the mitotic activity are graded 1-3 using the mitotic count and Silver Nethodor and Silver Nethodor and Silver Nethodor and Silver Nethodor are subclassified into small cell and Silver Nethodor and Silver Nethodor are subclassified into small cell and Silver Nethodor and Silver Nethodor are subclassified into small cell and Silver Nethodor and Silver Netho p53 may be used to assess the presence of Barrett dysplasia in selected cases, though it is more useful in the endoscopic biopsy setting rather than for ER.